AUA Summit - What is a Megaureter?

 • vesicoureteral reflux (new or ongoing)

-A block may occur soon after the operation or after a longer period of time.
+A blockage may occur soon after the operation or after a longer period of time.
 This problem is seen in only 5 out of 100 of cases, but it may require more surgery.
 Vesicoureteral reflux problems are seen after surgery in 5 out of 100 of cases as well.
 This may go away on its own.
 Most patients are followed for a number of years after surgery.
-Ultrasound is used to make sure the appearance of the kidney and ureter continues to improve.
-A renal scan is often done to make sure the kidney is working properly and that the block is fixed.
+Ultrasound is used to make sure the look of the kidney and ureter continues to improve.
+A renal scan is often done to make sure the kidney is working properly and that the blockage is fixed.
 A VCUG is often done a few months after surgery to check for reflux.

 Frequently Asked Questions